danieltiger/CocoaRouge/README.md

 ### NSString

 join:

+Creates a new string by concatenating two strings with either a space or the specified separator.

 	[[@"funny" join:@"little"] join:@"frog"]; == @"funny little frog"

 	[[@"funny" join:@"little" with:@"-"] join:@"frog" with:@"-"]; == @"funny-little-frog";

 isEmpty:

+Returns true if the length of the string is 0 and false if it's greater than 0.

 	NSString *text = @"";
 	[text isEmpty]; == YES